gr0uch/simulacra/README.md

 ## Under the Hood

-This library makes use of these JavaScript features:
+This library requires these JavaScript features:

 - **Object.defineProperty** (ES5): used for binding keys on objects.
-- **WeakMap** (ES6): memory efficient mapping of DOM nodes.

 It also makes use of these DOM API features: